 How important are Google My Business reviews?

-Google My Business reviews are very important.
+Based in Sandwell, Aim Internet, a digital agency can tell you Google My Business reviews are very important.
 It goes without saying that negative reviews will damage your business.
 It is good business practice to try and avoid negative reviews by dealing with the perceived problem at the time.
 If your customer has informed you that they were not happy with something, you have a chance to rectify it there and then.
 It may turn a possible negative review into a positive one.
 Of course, they could just post a negative review without you knowing that they had a bad experience.
 In these instances, you should attempt to address the negative review with a response.

 Great reviews will enhance your business profile and attract consumers to your business.
 You should also take time to respond to positive reviews, customers like to know that they have been seen.
 Google also uses reviews to evaluate your ranking.
 Therefore, good reviews will go a long way towards getting you on the first page in local searches.